 Caffeine, alertness and safety in daily-life situations

-The effects of caffeine on alertness are most often clearest in situations where an individual’s alertness level is reduced, such as when they are suffering from the common cold13, the post-lunch dip14, or working at night.
+The effects of caffeine on alertness are often clearest in situations where an individual’s alertness level is reduced, such as when they are suffering from the common cold13, the post-lunch dip14, or working at night15.

 - During night work, caffeine has also been shown to reduce cognitive failures and accidents by about half in subjects consuming over 220mg caffeine daily15.

-The latter two studies point to the benefits of caffeine consumption on performance and safety.
+The latter two studies point to the potential impact of caffeine consumption on performance and safety.

-Caffeine is often consumed shortly after waking up to increase alertness and fight sleep inertia.
+Caffeine is often consumed shortly after waking up to help increase alertness and fight sleep inertia.

-- Sleep inertia is characterized by a decline in motor dexterity and a subjective feeling of grogginess immediately following an abrupt awakening.
+- Sleep inertia is characterized by a decline in motor dexterity and a subjective feeling of tiredness immediately following an abrupt awakening.
 Impaired alertness may interfere with the ability to perform mental or physical tasks.
-Sleep inertia can also refer to the tendency of wanting to return to sleep.
+Sleep inertia can also refer to the tendency of wanting to return to sleep17.

-- Caffeine has been shown to overcome sleep inertia, which may explain, in part, the popularity of drinking caffeine-containing beverages after waking up17.
+- Research suggests that caffeine has been shown to help overcome sleep inertia, and one study suggests this may explain, in part, the popularity of drinking caffeine-containing beverages after waking up17.

 Finally, the efficacy of drinking coffee versus napping to aid night-time highway driving has been compared.

-- It appears that drinking one strong coffee (125ml containing 200mg caffeine) is as effective as a 30 minute nap to reduce driving impairment without altering subsequent sleep18.
+- Research from one study suggests that drinking one strong coffee (125ml containing 200mg caffeine) is as effective as a 30 minute nap to reduce driving impairment without altering subsequent sleep18.